 Fixing the gaze problem in videoconferencing (gaze correction) is the most popular use case of gaze redirection.
-A number of systems solve the gaze problem using a hardware-driven approach that relies on semi-transparent mirrors/screens [Okada et al., 1994, Jones et al., 2009].
-The most popular software-driven approach to gaze correction in videoconferencing amounts to synthesizing 3D rotated views of either the entire scene [Criminisi et al., 2003, Yang and Zhang, 2002] or the face (which is subsequently blended into the unrotated head) [Kuster et al., 2012, Giger et al., 2014].
+A number of systems solve the gaze problem using a hardware-driven approach that relies on semi-transparent mirrors/screens [10, 53].
+The most popular software-driven approach to gaze correction in videoconferencing amounts to synthesizing 3D rotated views of either the entire scene [54, 55] or the face (which is subsequently blended into the unrotated head) [11, 17].
 A two-step mixed software/hardware solution is the most common technique in this category.
-First, a dense depth map is estimated either through stereo matching [Yang and Zhang, 2002, Criminisi et al., 2003] or using RGB-D cameras [Zhu et al., 2011, Kuster et al., 2012].
+First, a dense depth map is estimated either through stereo matching [54, 55] or using RGB-D cameras [11, 56].
 Then a new synthetic view corresponding to a virtual camera located behind the screen is created in real time.
 Filling disoccluded regions is a common difficulty encountered in novel view synthesis.
 As discussed above, reliance on additional hardware represents an obvious obstacle to the adaptation of these techniques.

-Although a certain number of purely software-based monocular gaze correction approaches have been suggested [Cham et al., 2002, Yip and Jin, 2003], most of them have been generally unable to synthesize realistic images and to alter the perceived gaze direction to the extent required.
-The exceptions are the systems [Wolf et al., 2010, Qin et al., 2015] that first pre-record a sequence of frames with a person looking into the camera, and then, at the conference time, replace the eye region with that taken from one of the pre-recorded frames.
+Although a certain number of purely software-based monocular gaze correction approaches have been suggested [57, 58], most of them have been generally unable to synthesize realistic images and to alter the perceived gaze direction to the extent required.
+The exceptions are the systems [12, 59] that first pre-record a sequence of frames with a person looking into the camera, and then, at the conference time, replace the eye region with that taken from one of the pre-recorded frames.

-Among recent papers, while this study was under way, [Shu et al., 2016] suggest a similar approach to replace closed eyes with open eyes for photo editing.
-[Wood et al., 2017] use a 3D eye model to generate realistic eye images with adjusted gaze.
+Among recent papers, while this study was under way, [13] suggests a similar approach to replace closed eyes with open eyes for photo editing.
+The work [9] uses a 3D eye model to generate realistic eye images with adjusted gaze.